microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/01-TimeSeriesForecasting.md

     2. AcquireData.py to get daily transactions data from AdventureWorks.

-    3. TrainOnLocal.py to train the model local.
-Explore and run transactions_arima.py file to understand how ARIMA model wass built.
+    3. TrainOnLocal.py to train the model.
+Explore and run transactions_arima.py file to understand how ARIMA model was built.

     4. EvaluateModel.py to evaluate the model.